 Businesses now have to work hard to stay visible on social media and respond proactively to customer queries.

 On the flip side, this has created huge opportunities for companies to define and measure their brand equity.
-With social listening, companies can channel billions of daily exchanges to understand their brand equity as they form and evolve.
+With social listening (e.g. with tools such as the Meltwater brand equity measurement platform) companies can channel billions of daily exchanges to understand their brand equity as they form and evolve.

 But how, exactly?